Here's Scotland's first bus you can wheel your bike onto

 Scotland's first buses which can carry bikes inside were launched today on Borders Buses between Edinburgh and the mountain-biking mecca of Peebles.

-Three brand new buses each have space for two bikes each on the X62 route.
+Three brand new Falkirk-built buses each have space for two bikes each on the X62 route.

 Two additional bike bays are to be added by the end of next month.